 April 15, 1912 – That famous luxury liner hit that damn iceberg 106 years ago, spawning: Atlantik (1929), a British early talking film starring Madeleine Carroll; a 1943 German propaganda film titled Titanic (1943), commissioned by Nazi Propaganda Minister Joseph Goebbels to show how British and American capitalism was responsible for the disaster; one sober and sad film, Titanic (1953) starring Clifton Webb and Barbara Stanwyck; the historically honest and compelling A Night To Remember (1958); and, for me, and seemingly me alone, the nearly intolerable, but extremely popular award winning film in 1997.
 Plus, a Broadway musical from the same year that admonished: ”In every age mankind attempts / to fabricate great works at once / magnificent and impossible”.

 On every anniversary, the International Ice Patrol, founded in response to the sinking, drops a memorial wreath on The Titanic’s last reported position.
-The world will just will not stop remembering.
+The world will just not stop remembering.

 There were 12 canines on the doomed ocean liner, three survived.
 One of the survivors was Lady, a Pomeranian.
 Lady’s owner was Margaret Hays of NYC, who wrapped her in a blanket and carried her on to a lifeboat.